 Spanish Visa Support

 Meals and Laundry Service

 Official Transcript from the Host University

 9 - 10

-Eligibility for courses may be subject to a placement exam and/or prerequisites.
+- Eligibility for courses may be subject to a placement exam and/or prerequisites.
 Course availability is based on enrollment numbers.
 All students should seek pre-approval for alternate courses in the event of last-minute class cancelations.
 Courses and course hours of instruction are subject to change.
-Requests for sample syllabi can be made to the Barcelona Site Specialist.
+Requests for sample syllabi can be made to the Barcelona Program Manager.

-The transcript from Universidad Internacional Menéndez Pelayo will reflect ECTS and Contact Hours.
+- The transcript from Universidad Internacional Menéndez Pelayo will Contact Hours.
 Please be in touch with your home university regarding credit transfer for this program.

 select allclear all